lionell/huffman-rle/README.md

-# Slightly better Huffman + RLE
+# Optimizing Huffman + RLE

-## Idea

 It's a simple observation that makes Huffman coding produce bit sequence that can be more effeciently encoded using RLE afterwards.
 After building Huffman tree we assign codes to the nodes.
 This is usually done by traversing tree from the top and assigning 0 bits when moving left and 1's when moving right.
 We can hook in here and provide algorithm that will decide which bit to assign.

 In run-length-encoding (RLE) it's better if we have more consequtive bits that are the same.
 Let's try assigning Huffman codes having this idea in mind.
-While building Huffman tree we assign each node an integer value - frequency.
+While building Huffman tree we assign each node an integer value(frequency).
 The tree is built in a greedy manner unifying the least frequent nodes.
 We can use this information during code assignment.
 Let's assign the same bit value to the most frequent child as parent assigned to us.

 Here is an example of the Huffman coding without optimization described above.

 ```
                /\              Symbol    Code    Freq
               0  1             ------    ----    ----
              /    \                A     01      35%
             /\     B               B     1       50%
            1  0                    C     001     10%
           /    \                   D     000     5%
          A     /\
               0  1
              /    \